Mega Millions: October 2017 format/price point change

 The new prize structure allocates roughly 75 percent of the prize pool for the jackpot, this is, in part, to facilitate the new Just the Jackpot option.
 The 2013–2017 version allocated about 68 percent towards the jackpot.

 "Just the Jackpot" option

-In preparation for the October 28, 2017, format change, the then-46 Mega Millions members were given the choice of offering a $3, two-game play (called "Just the Jackpot").
-A player choosing this option is not eligible for any of the eight lower-tier prizes; therefore, the Megaplier option is not available for "Just the Jackpot" wagers.
+Alongside the 2017 format change, the then-46 Mega Millions members were given the choice of offering a "Just the Jackpot" option.
+As the name would suggest, a player choosing this option is not eligible for any of the eight lower-tier prizes.
+The option cost $3 for two plays, a $1 discount from two full plays.